MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-postgresql-to-azure.md

 ### Current environment

 - PostgreSQL 9.6.7 running on a physical Linux machine (`sql-pg-01.contoso.com`) in the Contoso datacenter.
-- Contoso already has an Azure subscription with a site-to-site virtual network gateway to on-premises datacenter network.
+- Contoso already has an Azure subscription with a Site-to-Site virtual network gateway to on-premises datacenter network.

 ### Proposed solution